-The extreme dryness of winter air also contributes can cause discomfort and even illness.
+The extreme dryness of winter air also contributes to discomfort and even illness.
 Winter air can make your skin very dry and bothersome.
-Be aware that air that is overly humid can easily become a breeding ground for mold, mildew and bacteria.
+Be aware that overly humid air can quickly become a breeding ground for mold, mildew, and bacteria.
 The Environmental Protection Agency suggests keeping indoor humidity in the 30 to 60 percent range.
-Adding the right amount of humidity to the air will help control dust mites, mold and mildew.
-Using both humidifiers and dehumidifiers to achieve this humidity range is fine, depending on the dryness of your air.
+Adding the right amount of humidity to the air will help control dust mites, mold, and mildew.
+Using both humidifiers and dehumidifiers to achieve this humidity range is fine, depending on your air’s dryness.

 11. Dry Cleaning.

-Before bringing in clothes that have been dry cleaned, allow them to hang in the garage or on the patio before bringing them indoors.
+Before bringing in clothes that have been dry cleaned, allow them to hang in the garage or patio before bringing them indoors.
 Dry cleaning products can emit chemicals such as formaldehyde.